 So it’s been over a decade since the Century Building has been torn down, and the 9th Street Garage, built in its place, has managed not to collapse in that time period.
 A friend of mine, who worked on the… Continue Reading

 Many years ago, there was a beautiful building in downtown St. Louis, sheathed entirely of marble, and featuring a large open floor plan on the first floor easily adaptable for reuse, as it was once a department store and theater… Continue Reading

 Update: The stones below are from the Century Building.

-It would have been so easy to build the Ninth Street Garage north of the Old Post Office and save the Century Building.
-Heck, what is most annoying is that people would probably be moving into the Century right now–its… Continue Reading
+Update: The Roberts Tower sat empty for years, but now houses apartments; the plaza is under-utilized on most days.
+It would have been so easy to build the Ninth Street Garage north of the Old Post Office and save the Century… Continue Reading

 While living in Washington, DC for the last six years, I stumbled on a couple of cool sites that featured the vanishing Victorian Period architecture of the city.
 One of these, Victorian Secrets, interestingly featured a “field trip” to St.… Continue Reading

 The Old Post Office Square in downtown St. Louis was remarkable for its near perfect state of preservation on three of its four sides.
 So the logical action for St. Louis to take would be to destroy one of those… Continue Reading